wf4ever/ro-manager/src/README.md

 # Research Object manager command line tool

+**Author: Graham Klyne (graham.klyne@zoo.ox.ac.uk)**

-Research Objects are semantically rich aggregations of resources [1] that bring together data, methods and people in scientific investigations.
+Research Objects are semantically rich aggregations of resources that bring together data, methods and people in scientific investigations.
 For further information, see:
 * What is an RO?